SWaeldchen/swaeldchen.github.io/_posts/2023-01-04-FI_Merlin-Arthur.md

 In <a href="/blog/2023/FI_Preliminaries/">a previous post</a> we discussed why it is difficult to model the conditional data distribution.
 This distribution is used to define feature importance according to high Mutual Information or Shapley Values.
 Now, we explain how this issue can be circumvented by designing an inherently interpretable classifier through an interactive classification setup.
-This setup will allow us to derive lower bounds on the **precision** of the features in terms of quantities that can be easily estimated on a dataset.
+This setup will allow us to derive lower bounds on the **precision** of the features in terms of quantities that can be easily estimated on a dataset. {% cite lundberg2017unified --file formal_interpretability %}

 ### Interactive Classification